linode/docs/docs/guides/development/javascript/typescript-classes-introduction/index.md

 }

 const rect1 = new Rectangle(); //uses defaults, so 0, 0, 100, 100
-const rect2 = new Rectangle(100, 200, 300, 400);
+const rect2 = new Rectangle(100, 200, 300, 400); //uses the input parameter values
 {{</ file >}}

-You can also create multiple constructors for a class with different signatures, called [overloads](https://www.typescriptlang.org/docs/handbook/declaration-files/by-example.html#overloaded-functions).
+You can also create multiple constructors for a class with different signatures.
+These are called [*overloads*](https://www.typescriptlang.org/docs/handbook/declaration-files/by-example.html#overloaded-functions).

 ## Methods

-Methods are functions that belong to the class.
-In the example below, the move method affects the x and y values of a rectangle, but not the width or height.
-The “this.” qualifiers inside the method are required; an unqualified name in a method body will always refer to something in the enclosing scope.
+Methods are functions that belong to a class.
+In the example below, the `move` method affects the `x` and `y` values of an instance of the `Rectangle` class.
+The `this` keywords inside the method are required and denote that the properties are members of the class.

 {{< file >}}
 class Rectangle {